∆ | Rank | Name | Score (top 3) | Average SOS% |

 Babs player rankings 2025

--May 2025
+-Aug 2025

 This UK ranking system for Bolt Action tournaments, organized and maintained by Tabletop Tommies, tracks competitive player performance across two-day events throughout the calendar year.
 It offers a fun and transparent way for players to compete nationally, earn recognition, and measure success within the UK scene.